Beckinetic/ethnocentrism/README.md

-# ethnocentrism
+# Ethnocentrism
-This repository serves as 2024 autumn Complexity Science (7205RM46XY, University of Amsterdam) group project repository on ethnocentrism.
+This repository serves as the group project repository on ethnocentrism for 2024 autumn Complexity Science (7205RM46XY, University of Amsterdam).

 ## Group Members